Plan your visit

 The kitchen closes about 30 minutes before Bork Vikingehavn closes.

-Children 0-2 years: Free admission with an adult
+Children ages 0–2: Free admission when accompanied by an adult

 Subject to change without notice.